 Since then, the pace of algorithm sophistication, training data proliferation and performance has accelerated even faster.

-The majority of AI/machine learning powered solutions across the supply chain follow a sense→think→act paradigm.
-Consequently, Computer and AI vision is critical for all such applications where visual information is a key for sensing.
+The majority of AI/machine learning powered solutions and use cases across the supply chain follow a sense→think→act paradigm.
+Consequently, AI machine vision in supply chain applications and use cases are critical where visual information is a key input required for sensing.

 It is useful to think about vision-enabled solutions along two dimensions:

-First, learning algorithms can go from narrow (supervised learning) to more flexible paradigms.
+First, learning algorithms can go from narrow supervised learning or learning from labeled data to more flexible paradigms.
 Specifically, reinforcement and unsupervised learning.
 Narrow based solutions can only solve problems that is similar to its original training context.
 Flexible based solutions can handle situations that it has not necessarily seen before during initial training.

-Second is the type of data input required for the solution to work as intended.
-Does the solution take discrete visual signals as input?
-Or is there a need to ingest and respond to a real-time, continuous stream of visual inputs? (see figure below):
+Second, we must consider the type of data input required for an effective and robust solution.
+Does the solution or use case take discrete visual signals as input?
+Or is there a need to ingest and respond to a real-time, continuous stream of visual inputs?